khomkrity/mini-microservice/README.md

 3. Get a basic understanding of how to communicate between front-end and back-end

 ## Disclaimer :warning:
-> Do not use this project as a template for future microservices stuff
+> Do not use this project as a template for future microservices stuff [see why](#downside-of-this-app)

 ## System Overview :globe_with_meridians:
 > This application provides a simple post-and-comment functionality that users can create a new post and enter a comment to that post.\
-Each comment will be moderated from the system whether that comment should be displayed or not.\
+Each comment will be moderated from the system whether that comment should be displayed or not.

 The following are the main components (services) of the system:
 - **Client**: A typical Front-end application making a request to query service to display post and comment.
 - **Post**: A service used to `CREATE` and `GET` posts.